-You may always seek help from your teacher if you do not understand an assignment, if the work is difficult or if you have been absent and have missed assignments and class discussions.
+You may always seek help from your teacher if you do not understand an assignment, if the work is difficult or if you have been absent and have missed assignments and class discussion.
 Arrange a conference with your teacher before or after school or at a time convenient to both of you during the day.
-A teacher will sometimes request a student to stay after school if it is apparent that the student is having difficulty with his work.
-This is not to be thought of as a punishment, but rather as a desire of the teacher to help you make the progress of which you are capable.
+A teacher will sometimes request a student stay after school if it is apparent that the student is having difficulty with his work.
+This is not to be thought of as a punishment, but rather a teacher's desire to help you reach your full potential.